 Challenges and opportunities with a digital format

-And it looks like the transition went well, according to Chelsea Ranger, NLSDays Program Director and NLSInvest Committee Co-Chair.
-“Going digital has allowed new participants to join who might not have otherwise done.
-This includes investors across all time zones, US to Asian Pacific, in record numbers: 179, in fact,” she said in an interview with Oslo Cancer Cluster (OCC).
+It looks like the transition went well, according to Chelsea Ranger, NLSDays Program Director and NLSInvest Committee Co-Chair.
+“Going digital has allowed new participants to join who might not have otherwise done so.
+This includes investors across all time zones, US to Asian Pacific, in record numbers: 179, in fact,” she said in an interview with Oslo Cancer Cluster.

 “Everything was instant”

-NLSDays Digital meant everything was instant – from instant connections, to instant business and outcomes, states Helena Strigård, Director General of SwedenBIO.
+NLSDays Digital meant everything was instant – from instant connections, to instant business and outcomes, according to Helena Strigård, Director General of SwedenBIO.

-“There was also a higher activity in partnering with an increased number of meetings per delegate compared to previous years.
+“There was also a higher activity in partnering, with an increased number of meetings per delegate compared to previous years.
 We know already that there will be real outcomes following this high activity level.
-We have interviewed around 40 delegates and from these conversations we got the feed back that the quality of the meetings was very satisfying and that deals are actually being made,” she writes in an e-mail to NLS.
+We have interviewed around 40 delegates and from these conversations we got the feedback that the quality of the meetings was very satisfying and that deals are actually being made,” she wrote in an e-mail to NLS.

-Strigård also writes that the event was “investor dense”.
+Strigård also described the event as “investor dense.”
 “Every fourth delegate was an investor, which was very visible during partnering.”

 “I was struck by the warm and appreciative sentiments from the participants we spoke to,” she adds.